mymusise/Ants/README.md

     cd my_ants

 In Ants, download and parser is divided.
-It mean there is two part of Ants, ``spiders`` and ``parsers``
+It mean there is two part of Ants, ``clawers`` and ``parsers``

-	python manage.py startapp spiders
+	python manage.py startapp clawers
     mkdir spider/ants
     touch spider/ants/__init__.py
     python manage.py startapp parsers